Hours of Admission

 Eric Hovland Eric Hovland

-Eric is an associate curator at The Florida Aquarium, specializing in the care of shark species.
-Nicknamed “the shark guy,’’ Eric has been involved in hands-on care of sharks for over 26 years and was instrumental in the opening of The Florida Aquarium in 1995.
-Hovland takes the Aquarium’s conservation education mission seriously and relishes the opportunity to enlighten children and adults about the Blue Planet.
+Eric is an animal care specialist at The Florida Aquarium, specializing in the care of shark species.
+Nicknamed “the shark guy,’’ Eric has been involved in hands-on care of sharks for more than 29 years and was instrumental in the opening of The Florida Aquarium in 1995.
+Hovland takes the Aquarium’s shared purpose to heart and relishes the opportunity to enlighten children and adults about the Blue Planet.
 Eric’s mind is a wealth of remarkable scientific facts, and he is a favorite of local television stations, particularly during shark week.

 He is a technically trained scuba diver certified in mixed gas diving and decompression diving methods with thousands of hours of diving under his weight belt.
 When he’s not underwater, he’s sharing shark conservation stories to those who will lend an ear.
 Eric has a passion for travel and incredible sense of adventure.
 He has traveled the world’s oceans seeking diving adventures and enjoys sharing tales of the Aquarium to those near and far.